dinkumoil/cuda_file_type_profile/README.md

 When CudaText runs the first time after plugin's installation, the plugin will create a default config file in the CudatText settings directory.
-It contains a template profile for Batch script files but lacks the values for all possible settings.
-Set them, especially the _Encoding_ key, according to your needs.
+It contains template profiles for Batch script and Linux shell script files but lacks the value for Batch script's _Encoding_ key.
+Set it according to your needs.

 If you want to change the plugin's config file, navigate to `(menu) Options -> Settings - plugins -> File type profile -> Config`.
 The